FrederikRothe/BDSA-LitExplorer/README.md

 ## Starting the program
 1. Navigate to the ``./LitExplore/`` folder and run the ``.\Setup-Application.ps1`` PowerShell script.
 This will start and containerise the database using Docker.
 2. Run command ``dotnet run --project .\Server\`` to start the program.
+3. Go to the specified localhost port and login with your Microsoft account or with:
+	e-mail: User@nadjabrixkochhotmail.onmicrosoft.com
+	password: LitExplore123

 ## Things to do
 Here are a some pointers to interesting aspects of our vertical slice.